 The Debates Rages On

-President Trump recently unveiled the Guidelines for Opening Up American Again.
+President Biden recently unveiled the Biden-Harris Plan to Beat COVID-19.
 The guidelines include criteria that state and local governments can use as they go through the three phases for reopening their economies.

 Not everyone agrees that this is the right course of action.
 According to the Los Angeles Times, top federal health officials have warned that reopening too soon could result in new outbreaks of COVID-19.